Lumi-supercomputer/lumi-userguide/docs/storage/index.md

 Examples of requests that will be *rejected* include:

 - You are installing a lot of small files, e.g. using Conda.
-Please see the [Python pacakges installation guide][python-install] for an overview of better alternatives.
+Please see the [Python packages installation guide][python-install] for an overview of better alternatives.
 - The compilation of your application is generating too many files for your home or project directory: you should compile your application from the scratch and